MarineAutonomy/Active-Heave-Compensation/Classical Control for AHC/No Disturbance and No Measurement Noise/README.md

+Steps to run the code

-First load the required mat files and then run the simulink file
+First load the required "mat" format files and then run the Simulink file

 Files